Enqurance/CS4248_Project/README.md

 data is located in the augmentation directory.
 To begin, export your OPENAI_API_KEY as an environment variable.
 Then, run the script from the root directory of the project to generate the augmented data.

+## Model Ensemble

+We use two ensemble methods:

+- LLM-based ensemble: we use another LLM(Qwen-2.5) acts as a judge to evaluate answers from LLaMA and Phi.
+- Probability-based ensemble: we select the final answer by calculating confidence scores based on token probabilities from each model's softmax layer.
+The confidence score of answer is the product of probabilities for tokens than construct the answer.
+Related code can be found in function `generate_answer_finetune_explanation()` of `llama_inference.py` and `phi_inference.py`

 ## Acknowledgement

 Part of our implementation is inspired by [LLaMA](https://github.com/meta-llama/llama3), [Phi](https://github.com/microsoft/Phi-3CookBook), [Qwen](https://github.com/QwenLM/Qwen2.5).